 Australia has benefited and prospered from an unprecedented 27 years of economic growth.
-However, economists argue our good fortune is mainly due to external factors rather than through improvements in the productivity of our industries or workforce.
-Weak productivity growth is costing the economy dearly and could make Australia uncompetitive in global markets critical for our future.
-Modelling by PwC, which focuses on the fundamental drivers of economic growth – demographics and productivity – suggests that Australia could slip out of the G20, to 23rd spot in terms of GDP (PPP), by 2030.
+However, economists argue that our good fortune is mainly due to external factors rather than productivity improvements.
+Weak productivity growth costs the economy dearly and could make Australia uncompetitive in global markets critical.
+PwC modelling focused on fundamental drivers of economic growth – demographics and productivity – suggests that Australia could slip out of the G20 to the 23rd in terms of GDP (PPP) by 2030.

-The Internet of Things (IoT) provides Australia with an opportunity to address this downward trajectory.
-If adopted at scale, it could significantly improve the productivity of several of the nation's key industries and in doing so deliver substantial benefits to the whole economy.
-If, on the other hand, Australia fails to leverage this technology efficiently and effectively, the country risks a significant reduction in global competitiveness.
+The Internet of Things (IoT) allows Australia to address this downward trajectory.
+If adopted at scale, it could significantly improve the productivity of several of the nation's key industries and, in doing so, deliver substantial benefits to the whole economy.
+Failing to leverage this technology effectively risks a significant reduction in global competitiveness.

-This study, a first of its kind in Australia, takes a broad economic and business view of the IoT opportunity.
-It assesses the revenue and cost implications of the technology on the industries most likely to benefit from it: construction, mining, manufacturing, healthcare and agriculture.
-It also considers the opportunities for developing the IoT industry (as a subset of the broader ICT sector) in Australia and looks at the cyber security risks associated with increased uptake of IoT technology.
+This study takes a broad economic and business view of the IoT opportunity.
+It assesses the revenue and cost implications of the technology on industries most likely to benefit from it: construction, mining, manufacturing, healthcare, and agriculture.
+It also considers the opportunities for developing the IoT industry (as a subset of the broader tech sector) in Australia.
+Lastly, it looks at the cybersecurity risks associated with the increased uptake of IoT technology.